 Interactive Embedding: Dashboards are still embedded in the same way but will now have the option to reflect more of the dashboard functionalities available within Chartio.
-You can choose whether or not you would like users to be able to update the Dashboard Variables for each embedded dashboard.
+You can choose whether or not you would like users to be able to update the Dashboard Controls for each embedded dashboard.

 See our full Embedding instructions for more information.

 Are there any changes in how the payload is submitted?